-Irrespective of the calculations submitted, the Register may require the inclining test of the ship to be performed, proceeding from the technical condition of the ship in accordance with 1.5.1.4.
+Irrespective of the calculations submitted, the Register may require the inclining test of the ship to be performed, proceeding from the technical condition of the ship, according to 1.5.1.4.

 1.5.4 After installation of the permanent solid ballast each ship shall be inclined.